Dr. Konstantinos Kanistras

 Dr. Kanistras received his Ph.D. degree in Electrical and Computer Engineering from the University of Denver in 2016.
 He received his MS.c degree in Aerospace Engineering from the University of Bath, U.K. in 2008 and his Bachelors degree in Physics from the University of Patras, Greece.
 Prior joining to UAH, Kostas was a research scientist at DU Unmanned Systems Research Institute (March 2016-December 2017).

-Arnab is pursuing his PhD and working as a Graduate Research Assistant whose primary research interest lies in biologically inspired methods of flight control.
+Arnab is pursuing his MS and working as a Graduate Teaching Assistant whose primary research interest lies in biologically inspired methods of flight control.
 He is also interested in investigating winglet and wing planform design, incorporating morphing wing technology to these research areas.
 Arnab received his BS in Aerospace Engineering from the University of Alabama in Huntsville in 2020 and is currently a Student Affiliate of the Royal Aeronautical Society and a member of the American Institute of Aeronautics and Astronautics.

 Tulasi Ram is pursuing his PhD and working as a Graduate Research Assistant in the Department of Mechanical and Aerospace Engineering at the University of Alabama in Huntsville.
 His research interests include Active flow control and Morphing Wing technology.
 He had received his Masters from the Department of Aerospace Engineering at Indian Institute of Technology Kanpur.
 During his masters, he had worked on Development and Characterization of Feed Back Type Fluidic Oscillators.
 He was also a Teaching Assistant and Research Assistant at IIT Kanpur.
 He had graduated from the Department of Aeronautical Engineering at PVP Siddhartha Institute of Technology.